Your Common Orthodontic Questions Answered

 Surprisingly to most patients, it does not hurt to place the bands and brackets on your teeth.
 Once your braces are in place and connected with the archwires, it generally takes 12-24 hours to start feeling some discomfort.

-Our kid friendly orthodontists will tell you this is simply not true.
+Our kid-friendly orthodontists will tell you this is simply not true.
 Braces can sometimes help keep the teeth in place when a player has a mouth injury.
-At Fry Orthodontic Specialists, we treat wrestlers, hockey players, soccer players, lacrosse players, football players, and players in all other types of sports.
-We always advise our patients to wear a mouthpiece or a mouth guard if they can.
-We provide these standard, orthodontic flat mouth guards to our patients at no charge.
+At Fry Orthodontic Specialists, we treat wrestlers, hockey players, soccer players, lacrosse players, football players, and others in all other types of sports.
+We always advise our patients to wear a mouthpiece or a mouth guard if possible.
+We provide standard, orthodontic flat mouth guards to our patients at no charge.

-Braces and musical instruments generate many questions.
-Many patients at Fry Orthodontic Specialists are musicians of every discipline.
+Braces and musical instruments generate many questions, but several patients at Fry Orthodontic Specialists are musicians of every discipline.
 There have been a number of research studies related to orthodontics and musical instruments.
-Fry Orthodontic Specialists informs their instrument-playing patients that woodwind players may have slightly more difficulty than brass instrument players.
+We inform our instrument-playing patients that woodwind players may have slightly more difficulty than brass instrument players.

 Every musician seems to adapt very well to playing with braces after a week or two of practice.
 Some of them find that placing wax on the brackets is helpful during the initial adjustment period.
 If a patient is a “First Chair” player, some extra practice will ensure that they are conditioned to playing with braces and maintain that high level.